 Council endorsed the recommendations in the report, and approved the OPA and the Brampton Parkland Dedication By-law, 2013.
 The new by-law is in effect as of October 23, 2013.

-Staff will continue working with stakeholders (represented by BILD) in the finalization of the draft plan of subdivision conditions and Subdivision Agreement clauses (appended to the report to Council) to ensure a seamless implementation of the new by-law.
+Staff are continuing to work with stakeholders (represented by BILD) in the finalization of the draft plan of subdivision conditions and Subdivision Agreement clauses (appended to the report to Council) to ensure a seamless implementation of the new by-law.
 Staff will also work, in the months to come, on an expanded Standard Operating Procedure (SOP), intended to provide standardization to the methodology by which parkland dedication and CIL calculations are made.

-Staff will also be commissioning a land valuation appraisal exercise to update the City-wide land values that will be used in the calculation of CIL payable for those applications that are processed under S 51.1 or 53 of the Planning Act.
+Per the 2013 By-law, staff commissioned a land valuation appraisal exercise to update the City-wide land values that will be used in the calculation of CIL payable for those applications that are processed under S 51.1 or 53 of the Planning Act.
 See Section 7 a) and b) of the by-law.
+The new values for 2014 can be found here

 Any questions pertaining to the by-law or its administration can be directed to the Parks Planning and Development Section in the Planning & Infrastructure Services Department at (905) 874-3954.
 Questions pertaining to cash-in-lieu of parkland (CIL) calculations can be directed to the Realty Services Section in the Public Services Department at (905) 874-2131.